 Thus, Chapter 15 allows consideration to be given to the development of a waste management unit in a geologically unsuitable site if the performance standards of Chapter 15 are demonstrated to be met by the engineered alternative.
-In the case of a Class III
+In the case of a Class III landfill such as the proposed Union Mine Landfill expansion, the performance standard is the prevention of impairment of uses of the waters of the state for as long as the wastes pose a threat.
+With regard to the design of engineered alternatives, Chapter 15 provides a number of minimum boundary specifications that must be met as part of the requirement to meet the performance standard.
+These include the following.

-"A liner system which conforms to the requirements of Article 4 of this subchapter with a permeability of not more than $1 \times 10^{-6}$ cm/sec shall be used for landfills and waste piles when natural geologic materials do not satisfy the requirements in subsection (b)(1) of this section."
+"A liner system which conforms to the requirements of Article 4 of this subchapter with a permeability of not more than 1×10^{-6} cm/sec shall be used for landfills and waste piles when natural geologic materials do not satisfy the requirements in subsection (b)(1) of this section."
 [2532(b)(4)]